randylubin/story-synth-docs/src/guide/extensions.md

 # Extensions

 Story Synth extensions add extra functionality to existing formats.
 They are entirely optional and some are customizable.
-Included extensions will appear above the main area of play.

 To see many of the extensions in action, check out the [sandbox demo](https://storysynth.org/#/Sandbox/1wkNipcFfxrKAfyEIppifGLjjjbkwVJLEwcKmvq3s5zs)